-The power supply cable should be connected direct ly to the tractors battery - do not use cigarette lighter type connections as these prove to be sporadic and unreliable for control applications.
-Control units are 12 volt DC oper ated; the brown lead is positive (+) and the blue lead is negative (-).
+The power supply cable should be connected directly to the tractors battery - do not use cigarette lighter type connections as these prove to be sporadic and unreliable for control applications.

+Revolution control units are 12 volt DC operated; the red lead is positive (+) and the black lead is negative (-).